 I sat for almost eight hours just to get my long locks rebonded and colored thereafter at a local salon.
 I opted for the Original Brazilian Rebond + Hair Coloring + Hair Treatment package that the said salon offers.

-Now, a lot of people are skeptical on this because they deem hair treatments dangerous to the baby when a mom is still breastfeeding.
+Now, a lot of people are skeptical of this because they deem hair treatments dangerous to the baby when a mom is still breastfeeding.

-When you breastfeed, a lot of what you put into your body will reach baby through the milk.
-That’s why alcohol consumption, smoking, and taking drugs are a huge no-no because they will reach baby through the breast milk.
+When you breastfeed, a lot of what you put into your body will reach the baby through the milk.
+That’s why alcohol consumption, smoking, and taking drugs are a huge no-no because they will reach the baby through breast milk.

 So how about hair treatments like hair coloring, bleaching, perming, or rebonding while breastfeeding?
 Chemicals from such treatments are feared that they would be absorbed by the skin, through the mother’s bloodstream, and be passed on to the baby through her breast milk.

 You might want to prosecute me right now and send me to the guillotine for committing such selfish behavior, but listen up!

 Well, it turns out that, in general, it’s OK to rebond and color your hair while breastfeeding!

 Hair treatments should be safe for breastfeeding mothers and breastfed babies.
 The chemicals from hair dye and perm solutions do not soak into your skin and get into your blood or milk as explained by Jennifer Peddlesen, a lactation consultant in Calgary, in Today’s Parent magazine.

 Although there hasn’t been much research into the effects of these chemicals during pregnancy or breastfeeding, there are no known reports of negative effects on the baby.
 While small amounts may indeed be absorbed, it’s unlikely that it can harm the baby.
 These days, the chemicals used in hair dyes and rebond solutions are not highly toxic.